campbell000/blog/content/articles/fire-emblem-engage-date-story-marry-gameplay.md

   <span class="text--secondary">The main character, Alear, pondering a world where Fire Emblem games can be fun AND have great stories. <a src="https://www.gameinformer.com/preview/2023/01/05/consider-me-engaged">Image Credit: Game Informer</a></span>
 </div>

 With all of that said (goddamnit, why am I so bad at keeping these reviews succinct?), I can confidently state that absolutely nobody plays *Fire Emblem* games for their stories.
 Indeed, not a single person on this planet has ever uttered the words, "I'm incredibly excited for the next Fire Emblem game's story!"
 Rather, their stories are often complimentary to what is already a deep and addicting experience.
+I'd much prefer the way that *Engage* turned out over the inverse (i.e. a story-heavy game with weaker gameplay).

 In conclusion, I suppose this review *can* be summed up as: